LaureBerti/AI4SDGs/SDG9/readme.md

 # 🌍 SDG#9.
 IoT Anomaly Detection with MLP

-> A evolving list of resources, tools, datasets, papers, and communities for detecting anomalies from IoT sensored data using **Multilayer Perceptron (MLP)**.
+> An evolving list of resources, tools, datasets, papers, and communities for detecting anomalies from IoT sensored data using **Multilayer Perceptron (MLP)**.

 > Feel free to update and contribute !